DanOlinski/file-sharing-app/next-app/README.md

+## Getting Started
+-This is a work in progress application for a file sharing app.
+Users can create and delete folders, upload and remove files from those folders
-This is the initial building block for a file sharing app, when served the user can create new folders that are saved to the database
+-For the moment the features available are as follows; user can create new folders that are saved to the database and displayed in the front end
+-Features that are being built and added to this repository -Users can delete created folders
+  -Users can upload files
+  -users can delete files that were uploaded

+## Built With
+- PostGreSQL - Database
+- Express.js - Back-End
+- NexJs - Front-End

 ## Getting Started

 Before starting the next js server make sure the backend server is running (check the README file in the expressJsBackendServer folder)